Greater bird-of-paradise: Distribution

 The greater bird-of-paradise is distributed to lowland and hill forests of southwest New Guinea and Aru Islands, Indonesia.
-The diet consists mainly of fruits, seeds and small insects.
+The diet consists mainly of fruits, seeds, and small insects.
 A small population was introduced by Sir William Ingram in 1909-1912 to Little Tobago Island of West Indies in an attempt to save the species from extinction due to overhunting for plume trades.
-The introduced populations survived until at least 1966, but most likely are extinct now.
-The bird still appears on Trinidad and Tobago's $100 bill.
+The introduced populations survived until at least 1966, but have likely been extirpated since then.
+The bird still appears on various coins and banknotes of the Trinidad and Tobago dollar, reflecting its former presence there.

 Behaviour and ecology

 Diet

-Greater Birds-of-paradise, like a majority of their relatives, they are fond of fruits and arthropods; birds in female-type plumage are often found foraging in association with other bird-of-paradise species and even other bird species.
-Wallace noted in The Malay Archipelago, that they become active before sunrise, when their loud wawk-wawk, wǒk-wǒk-wǒk cries resound through the forest, as they move about in different directions in search of food.
+Greater birds-of-paradise, like the majority of their relatives, are frugivorous insectivores (less-technically considered "omnivores"), being highly fond of tree fruits and arthropods; their consumption of specific fruits, such as those of certain mahogany (Swietenia sp) and nutmeg (Myristica sp) trees, assists the different botanical species in colonising new areas, thus promoting biodiversity in the jungle.
+Fruits are swallowed whole, and the seeds are passed intact through the digestive system before ultimately being excreted with the bird's guano, within which they will germinate from the nitrogen and other elements present.
+The females are often found foraging in association with other bird-of-paradise species, and even other unrelated avian species.
+Wallace noted, in The Malay Archipelago, that the birds become active and forage in the pre-dawn hours before sunrise, when their loud wawk-wawk, wǒk-wǒk-wǒk cries resound throughout the forest, and they move about in different directions in their pursuit of food.